 The Editing Environment

 When you first open Audacity, you might be intimidated by all the buttons and toolbars.
 It is actually easier than it looks.
-We will show everything you need to know to edit a Podcast in Audacity.
+We will show you everything you need to know to edit a Podcast in Audacity.

 For recording and editing a Podcast in Audacity, you will need to be aware of the Recording Controls, Editing Tools, Devices Toolbar and Audio Monitoring.